mukhran/sqlalchemy-challenge/README.md

 - Resources -  csv files and sqlite data base file

 ## Part 1: Analyze and Explore the Climate Data
-Python, SQLAlchemy ORM queries, Pandas, and Matplotlib were used. were used to do a basic climate analysis and data exploration of climate database.
+Python, SQLAlchemy ORM queries, Pandas, and Matplotlib were used to do a basic climate analysis and data exploration of climate database.

 ## Part 2: Design Your Climate App
 A Flask API, based on the queries from part 1, was designed.